Skip to main content

 Pessimistic & Optimistic bridges

-1. It ensures that the event data is correct.
+1. The event data is correct.

-2. It ensures that the event data is final.
+2. The event data is final.

 For many chains, including Ethereum, the second responsibility cannot yet be ensured, and thus the oracle service is taking on a large risk.
 Usually this is reduced by waiting for a number of confirmations (blocks built on top of the current block).